ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 *	maintain all configuration parameters with the values remaining the same as in the offer for the media format (payload type), with the exceptions specified in the respective RTP video payload specification;

-* remove the video coded V3C component media line completely when one or more of the parameter values are not supported by setting the port to zero in the answer.
+* reject the video coded V3C component media line completely when one or more of the parameter values are not supported by setting the port to zero in the answer.

 To simplify handling and matching of these configurations, the same RTP payload type number used in the offer SHOULD also be used in the answer, as specified in {{RFC3264}}.